sebastian-carpenter/parallel-grid-searcher/README.md

 I developed a solution for it and later decided to parallelize it.
 The normal version and parallelized version are both shown in this repository.

 The important parallelized code is at **./cversion/legacy_rev/legacy_rev_row.c**.
 This version is functional and has been tested.
-The results of testing can be found in parallel_data.xlsx
+The results of testing can be found in legacy_rev_row_data.xlsx

 When compiling the parallelized programs be sure to use the appropriate pthread compile flag this may be something like **pthread** or **lpthread**.

+Generally I compile with gcc -o legacy_rev_row legacy_rev_row.c ../../array_generator.c ../../calculate.c ../../parallel_helper.c -Wall -pthread

 In the root directory you will notice three files array_generator, calculate, and parallel_helper.
 These files are used by various versions of the program and thus represent different modules that are used during runtime.
 These will be explained later.